Andres De Los Reyes, Ph.D.

 Early Career Contribution to Psychology

 I received the 2013 Distinguished Scientific Award for an Early Career Contribution to Psychology (Applied Research) from the American Psychological Association, as well as the 2013 Early Career Research Contributions Award from the Society for Research in Child Development.
 In 2013, I was identified as a Rising Star by the Association for Psychological Science for my work on multi-informant clinical assessments and interpreting their outcomes.
 In 2011, I received the President’s New Researcher Award from the Association for Behavioral and Cognitive Therapies.
 I have also received Early Career Awards from both Division 5 (Quantitative and Qualitative Methods; 2015) and Division 29 (Psychotherapy; 2011) of the American Psychological Association.
-I have published over 50 peer-reviewed articles in such journal outlets as Psychological Review (2006), Psychological Bulletin (2005, 2015), Annual Review of Clinical Psychology (2013), Journal of Abnormal Psychology (2013), Development and Psychopathology (2013), Psychological Assessment (2004, 2008, 2013, 2014), Current Directions in Psychological Science (2008), and Clinical Psychology Review (2011).
+I have published 60 peer-reviewed articles in such journal outlets as Psychological Review (2006), Psychological Bulletin (2005, 2015), Annual Review of Clinical Psychology (2013), Journal of Abnormal Psychology (2013), Development and Psychopathology (2013), Psychological Assessment (2004, 2008, 2013, 2014, 2015), Current Directions in Psychological Science (2008), and Clinical Psychology Review (2011).
 I have also received NIH support via NRSA (MH67540; DA033913) and Diversity Supplement (DA018647-05S1) grants.

 I am the Editor-Elect of the Journal of Clinical Child and Adolescent Psychology (to begin January 2016).
 I have served as Associate Editor for four journals, including the Journal of Clinical Child and Adolescent Psychology and Journal of Psychopathology and Behavioral Assessment.
 I have also served or currently serve on the Editorial Boards of ten journals including the Journal of Consulting and Clinical Psychology, Psychological Assessment, Behavior Therapy, and Journal of Abnormal Child Psychology.
 In January 2011, I served as Guest Editor for a Special Section in the Journal of Clinical Child and Adolescent Psychology on the topic of multi-informant clinical child and adolescent assessments.
 In collaboration with Dr. Amelia Aldao (The Ohio State University), I served as Co-Guest Editor for a Special Issue in the Journal of Clinical Child and Adolescent Psychology (March 2015) on implementing low-cost physiological measures in clinical child and adolescent assessments (i.e., assessments conducted in applied research and clinic settings).
 With a target publication date of 2015, Dr. Aldao and I currently serve as Co-Guest Editors for a Special Section in preparation for the Journal of Psychopathology and Behavioral Assessment on implementing physiological measures in clinical assessments of adult mental health.